 Also, don’t forget to spend some time exploring the tiny little Snickelways that crisscross York, there like a web of medieval pedestrian routes that make the city so accessible by foot.

 3.)
 Learn to ride a boat

-So, if your legs are getting a little weary, pop over to the riverside and rent your very own boat from Red Boats York.
+So, if your legs are getting a little weary, pop over to the riverside and rent your very own boat to explore York.
 After a little safety demonstration (and instructions), you’ll set off on your exploration of the river – all by yourself!

 Spend an hour, navigating the waterways and firming up those skills as a sea-faring captain.
 It’s easily one of the best things to do in York and much easier than I thought.

 That being said, if you don’t fancy being your own captain, book this guided river cruise of York that’s totally fascinating.
 Not only will you learn all about the history of York, you’ll also get to see some of the city’s riverside views.